Filling Cheap Eats in Seoul Under 10,000 Won

 Finding cheap eats in Seoul under 10,000 won that truly satisfy is entirely possible.
 From comforting bowls of ramyeon to filling portions of jjajangmyeon, the city offers a plethora of options.
 The vibrant street food scene, especially in bustling districts like Myeongdong and Jongno, continues to impress with its affordability and variety.

-Next, I plan to explore the best dessert spots in Seoul that won’t cost you a fortune.
+Next, the focus will shift to exploring the best dessert spots in Seoul that won’t cost you a fortune, as there’s always room for something sweet after a satisfying meal.